k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \- B: Data masking to hide real data during development or QA phases.

-\- C: Encryption of all (LUI) micro-databases created at any time.
+\- C: Encryption of all (LUI) MicroDB created at any time.
 A different key (based on the master key) is generated for each LUI, meaning that even when you access an LUI, you will not have access to the other LUIs.

 \- D: Encryption of part of an LUI according to specifications provided by the LU designer.